 Embedded facial recognition capabilities are becoming more common across a wide range of technologies, so it’s important Police understands the parameters and potential consequences of the use of this kind of technology.

 Dr Nessa Lynch (an Associate Professor at Victoria University of Wellington) and Dr Andrew Chen (a Research Fellow at the University of Auckland) are two of New Zealand’s leading experts and academic researchers in the field of facial recognition technology.
-Over a six-month period Dr Lynch and Dr Chen will explore the current and possible future uses of facial recognition technology and what it means for policing in New Zealand communities
+Over a six-month period Dr Lynch and Dr Chen were commissioned to explore the current and possible future uses of facial recognition technology and what it means for policing in New Zealand communities

-The scope of their work will include:
+The scope of their work included:

 - defining facial recognition technology